jagsmap/jagsmap.github.io/people.md

 <div class="col-12 col-sm-8">
     <h4>Andy Royle, PhD</h4>
     <p class="italic">United States Geological Survey</p>
-    <p>Andy Royle has been with Patuxent Wildlife Research Center since 2004.
-Before that he was a statistician (1998-2004) for the U.S. FWS in the Migratory Bird Management Office where he worked primarily on waterfowl surveys and monitoring projects.
-Prior to that he was a visiting scientist in the Geophysical Statistics Project at the National Center for Atmospheric Reserach, Boulder, CO.
-He has a PhD in Statistics (1996) from North Carolina State University and a BS in Fisheries and Wildlife (1990) from Michigan State University.</p>
+    <p>Andy Royle is a Senior Scientist at USGS Patuxent Wildlife Research Center.
+He holds a BS in Wildlife Management from Michigan State University and a PhD in Statistics from North Carolina State University.
+At Patuxent, he is engaged in the development of statistical methods and analytic tools for animal demographic modeling, statistical inference and sampling wildlife populations and communities.
+His current research is focused on hierarchical models of animal abundance and occurrence, and the development of spatial capture-recapture methods and applications.
+He has authored or coauthored 5 books on quantitative analysis in ecology, including the recent book Applied Hierarchical Models (2016, with Marc Kéry).</p>
 </div>
 </div>